 Some registration-related deadlines may coincide with religious holidays.
 If observation of a religious holiday makes it difficult or impossible for you to meet a specific deadline, you will be given consideration for an extension if you contact the Registration Department, Registration Building, before the holiday occurs.

 Note: This does not apply to payment deadlines.

 Right to Withdraw a Course

 The university reserves the right to withdraw or change the hours of any course listed in the Schedule of Classes.
-Listings in this schedule represent the universityís curricular offerings as of the time of printing.
 Classes may be rescheduled or cancelled due to unforeseen circumstances or low enrollment.

-Students enrolled in a cancelled class are responsible for withdrawing the course from their program by Web Registration or through the registration department, Registration Building.
+Students enrolled in a cancelled class are responsible for withdrawing the course from their program by Web Registration or in person at the Registration Building lobby.

 The STudent Academic Record System report (STARS) provides a comprehensive evaluation of students’ academic progress toward degree completion of their specified program of study.
 This report contains all applicable USC course work and accepted transfer work and included requirements such as time limit, continuous enrollment and summative experience.
 STARS reports are made available as students approach graduation.
 Students may access their STARS report on OASIS at myUSC or www.usc.edu/OASIS.